Karen Rutter – Editor-in-Chief

-Karen has been an online and offline arts and lifestyle editor for a comfortable amount of time, occupying spaces including the Mail and Guardian online/za@play, News24.com, and MWeb.com.
-Her writing has appeared in Time magazine, the Sunday Times, the Cape Times and numerous magazines.
-Highlights of her career include getting mellow with Hugh Masekela, crying when she saw Tshepang, dancing at an al fresco steam punk bar at Afrika Burn and meeting Mick Fanning.
-She wants WeekendSpecial to be the ultimate Go-To zone for South Africans looking for both funky and thinky arts and lifestyle coverage.
-And she is very keen to hear new and fresh opinions on what’s out there.
+Karen Rutter has been an online and offline arts and lifestyle editor for a comfortable amount of time, occupying as editor spaces including the Mail and Guardian online/za@play, News24.com, and MWeb.com.
+She’s also written for Time, the Cape Times, Sunday Times and numerous local and international magazines.
+She wants WeekendSpecial to be the first-choice go-to zone for South Africans looking for the ultimate arts and lifestyle coverage.

 Jane is an arts and entertainment editor, columnist and journalist with decades-long experience in the national media industry.
 As Arts Editor for The Cape Times for nine years she streamed local and international content into daily arts pages and a weekly signature Top of the Times leisure supplement.
-Her freelance portfolio has included anything from Business Day’s Art supplement to ForwardSlash, Rootz, Cape Etc, and the mail and Guardian/za@play.
-Buoyed by the transformative power of the arts, Jane quests to experience genuine aesthetics – be it taste, sound, visual, or super-thinky.
-It’s a shared playground, an ever-evolving imagined world – and we make the journey together.
+Her freelance portfolio has included anything from Business Day’s Art supplement to ForwardSlash, Rootz, Cape Etc, and Mail and Guardian online/za@play Buoyed on by the transformative power of the arts, Jane quests to experience genuine aesthetics – be it taste, sound, visual, or super-thinky.